 Pioneer Woman’s honey plum soy chicken recipe.
 Tastes like a gourmet homemade version of Chinese takeout.

 -I used a combination of cherries and plums and cherry preserves instead of plum preserves.
 In the notes after the recipe in the cookbook, she suggests replacing plums with cherries as an alternative.
 I like cherries better than plums so I went with it.
 I only added a few plums because I happened to get a pint full of them in our CSA last week.
-Cooked cherries + meat (especially duck) is one of my favorite combinations.
+Cooked cherries + meat (especially duck – or cranberries like in this pan seared duck breast recipe) is one of my favorite combinations.
 If we’re out to dinner and that’s on the menu, you can pretty much guarantee I’ll be ordering it.
 I highly recommend this substitution.

 -Once the chicken was done, the sauce was much more liquidy than what I expected so I reduced it further and thickened it up with a bit of a corn starch slurry.
 I’m sure if you wanted to use it as more of a pasta sauce it would’ve been fine, but I wanted it thicker, like that suspect Chinese takeout brown sauce.
 Cornstarch worked it’s wonders and it thickened up perfectly.

 -I used a pinot noir for the red wine with lots of hints of cherry.
 It was the perfect pairing.

 -Don’t half the recipe like I did.
 This was the one time I regretted not making the full amount.
 Leftovers would’ve been amazing.

 I loved this recipe because it’s been one of the few where I didn’t cringe as I added ingredients.

 There’s no heart attack inducing amounts of fats and the one tweak it needs (at least in my opinion) is an easy one, just use less soy sauce.

 It satisfies that Chinese food craving but gives you the satisfaction of cooking it yourself and knowing what’s going into your food.